 All students can make complaints to the NSW Ombudsman.
 There must be a procedural problem with the University’s decision.
 You would need to show that the University has broken its own policies or a law.
 (Note: You cannot attend classes whilst making a complaint to the NSW Ombudsman).

 What happens to my student visa if I am finally excluded?

 If you are excluded and have exhausted your appeal options within the University you are considered to be in breach of a Visa condition.
-The University will write to you about this and inform you that they will be notifying the Department of Immigration and Citizenship.
+The University will write to you about this and inform you that they will be notifying the Department of Immigration and Border Control.
 This may have immediate and long-term implications, even if you get a place at another university.

 Should I tell Centrelink if I am finally excluded?

 Yes – If you receive a payment you must tell Centrelink when you stop being a full-time student.
 Seek advice from SRC HELP about other Centrelink options.